joshbegley/nyt-latest/README.md

 `Top party officials see the president’s sweeping domestic policy bill as cruel and fiscally ruinous — and they’re betting the American public will, too.`\
 https://nytimes.com/2025/07/03/us/politics/democrats-trump-bill.html

-**Clayton Kershaw reached milestone as his ex-catcher tried 'to will it over the phone'**\
+**Clayton Kershaw reached milestone as Austin Barnes tried 'to will it over the phone'**\
 `Barnes, a Dodgers mainstay, caught Kershaw 86 times over the years and felt a deep connection to the 3,000th strikeout.`\
 https://nytimes.com/athletic/6471968/2025/07/03/dodgers-clayton-kershaw-austin-barnes-strikeouts/